 Students entering high school need to plan with their counselors to determine which AP® courses would most benefit their long term academic goals.
-Most AP® courses are one hour in length, the exceptions being AP Studio Art, AP Biology and AP Chemistry which require two-hour blocks of time.
+Most AP® courses are one class period, the exceptions being AP Studio Art, AP Biology and AP Chemistry which require two class blocks of time.
 All AP® courses earn advanced placement grade points.

-Students pay an AP® Examination fee per test; however, Plano ISD will take steps to ensure that costs will not prevent access to programs.
+Students pay an AP® examination fee per test; however, Plano ISD will take steps to ensure that costs will not prevent access to programs.
 Please note: students taking an AP® course are encouraged but not required to take the exam.